gd-py/WES-IOE/README.md

 ### Subject | Full-marks | Pass-marks | Obtained-marks
 ### Eg: CE401 Applied Mechanics |	100 |	40	| 80

 Note: Don't put headers in the csv file.
+The provided csv file is for BE in Aerospace from IOE.

 ## Before running the python script:
 1. Open the python file and input your details there.